All elections have been postponed.

 - 2017: The 2017 Cambridgeshire and Peterborough mayoral election, as the Liberal Democrats candidate for the Cambridgeshire and Peterborough Combined Authority

-- 2015: The 2015 General Election, as the Liberal Democrats candidate for the Member of Parliament for Huntingdon
+- 2015: The 2015 General Election, as the Liberal Democrats candidate for the Huntingdon

-- 2010: The 2010 General Election, as the Liberal Democrats candidate for the Member of Parliament for South West Bedfordshire
+- 2010: The UK Parliament elections, as the Liberal Democrats candidate for the South West Bedfordshire

 That's all we know!
 Will you help us find more about this candidate?

 Our volunteers have been working hard to add information on as many candidates as possible, but they need help.

 If you can add information that should be on this page - such as Rod Cantrill's CV - please use our crowdsourcing website to add it.Add or edit details »